 How to Build Resilience

 Resilience is not about ignoring pain or avoiding stress; it is about learning how to bounce back from adversity.
-It is a psychological muscle that can be strengthened over time with intentional practice and a shift in perspective.
+It is a psychological muscle that can be strengthened over time with intentional practice.

 Core Habits of Resilient People

-- Build strong, positive connections.
-The pain of trauma and severe stress can lead some people to isolate themselves, but connecting with empathetic, understanding individuals can remind you that you're not alone in the midst of difficulties.
+- Build strong connections The pain of trauma can lead people to isolate, but connecting with empathetic individuals can remind you that you're not alone in the midst of difficulties.

-- Develop realistic goals.
-Do something regularly—even if it seems like a small accomplishment—that enables you to move toward your goals.
-Instead of focusing on tasks that seem unachievable, ask yourself, "What's one thing I know I can accomplish today that helps me move in the direction I want to go?"
+- Develop realistic goals Instead of focusing on tasks that seem unachievable, ask yourself: "What's one thing I know I can accomplish today that helps me move in the direction I want to go?"

-- Nurture a positive view of yourself.
-Developing confidence in your ability to solve problems and trusting your instincts helps build your mental fortitude.
+- Nurture a positive view of self Developing confidence in your ability to solve problems and trusting your instincts helps build your mental fortitude.
 Pay attention to your own needs and feelings.

-- Keep things in perspective.
-Even when facing very painful events, try to consider the stressful situation in a broader context and keep a long-term perspective.
+- Keep things in perspective Even when facing painful events, try to consider the stressful situation in a broader context.
 Avoid blowing the event out of proportion.

 Swipe through our Resilience Toolkit: